-The areas we covered in this post are the best places to get to know and to track your social media traffic.
+The areas we covered in this post are the best places to begin to get to know and to track your social media traffic.

 Get to know your traffic, watch for trends, behavior, and growth.
 It's all really interesting and can help inform your decisions on social media.
-Plus you can watch all the hard work you're doing by watching the growth of your audience over time.
+Plus you can watch all of the hard work you're doing by watching the growth of your audience over time.

-Speaking of which don't just check it and forget it, you should be tracking your growth at the end of each month for the past 30 days, and then at the end of the year looking at all of your growth over the past 365 days.
+Speaking of which; don't just check it and forget it!
+You should be tracking your growth on the first day of the month for the previous month, then quarterly, and then at the end of the year to look at all of your growth over the past 365 days.